-Mauricio Macri won the presidency in November 2015, putting an end to 12 years of socialist rule by Nestor Kirchner and his wife Cristina Fernandez.
-The president came into office signaling his interest in resolving legal battles over Argentina's defaulted debt, pursuing a more market-oriented economic policy to restore Argentina's financial health, and improving Argentina's relationship with the United States and other developed nations from which it had isolated itself during the Kirchner period.8
+Mauricio Macri won the presidency in November 2015, putting an end to twelve years of socialist rule by Nestor Kirchner and his wife Cristina Fernandez.
+Macri came into office signaling his interest in resolving legal battles over Argentina's defaulted debt, pursuing a more market-oriented economic policy to restore Argentina's financial health, and improving Argentina's relationship with the U.S. and other developed nations from which it had isolated itself during the Kirchner period.

-President Macri's success in pursuing this new course is important for the United States and the region for multiple reasons.
-Argentina is a key actor in regional multilateral forums; its constructive participation in the Organization of American States (OAS), and its potentially renewed preference for using the OAS rather than the Union of South American Nations or the Community of Latin American and Caribbean States to address regional disputes, could help to restore the primacy of the OAS-led Interamerican system, in which the United States has a seat at the table.
+President Macri's success in pursuing this new course is important for the U.S. and the region for multiple reasons.
+Argentina is a key actor in regional multilateral forums; its constructive participation in the Organization of American States (OAS), and its potentially renewed preference for using the OAS rather than the Union of South American Nations (UNASUR) or the Community of Latin American and Caribbean States (CELAC), to address regional disputes, could help to restore the primacy of the OAS-led Interamerican system, in which the U.S. has a seat at the table.

 In this course, the Macri government confronts many obstacles.
-Internally, it is challenged to paralyze the administration's efforts.9
+Internally, it is challenged by socialists from the previous administration, discontented over their loss of power and determined to paralyze the Macri administration's efforts.

-The nation is also besieged by drug flows, particularly in the north moving from countries such as Peru and Bolivia, toward Brazil, to Europe, with a 700 percent increase in drug seizures during the first year of the Macri administration.
-10 The Macri government, which estimates that some 70 tons of cocaine pass through Argentina each year, declared an emergency and authorized the use of military aircraft to force down suspected drug flights.11
+The nation is also besieged by drug flows, particularly in the north moving from countries such as Peru and Bolivia, toward Brazil, to Europe, with a 700% increase in drug seizures during the first year of the Macri administration.
+The Macri government, which estimates that some 70 tons of cocaine pass through Argentina each year, declared an emergency and authorized the use of military aircraft to force down suspected drug flights.

-Argentina also continues to be tempted by its economic relationship with the PRC, which is a key purchaser of Argentine soybeans, and whose companies are performing multiple major infrastructure projects in the country with financing by Chinese banks.
-These projects include two major hydroelectric facilities, nuclear reactors, and renovation of the Belgrano-Cargas railroad system.12 In short, as important as it is strategically for the United States that the Macri government succeed, there is a risk that it could be tempted down a less desirable path.
+Argentina also continues to be tempted by its economic relationship with PRC, which is a key purchaser of Argentine soybeans, and whose companies are performing multiple major infrastructure projects in the country with financing by Chinese banks.
+These projects include two major hydroelectric facilities, nuclear reactors, and renovation of the Belgrano-Cargas railroad system.
+In short, as important as it is strategically for the United States that the Macri government succeed, there is a risk that it could be tempted down a less desirable path.